statamic/docs/content/collections/fieldtypes/taxonomy.md

 title: Taxonomy
 extends: 9dd58c40-6e33-49c8-83fa-61a69f6371be
 description: Attach Taxonomy Terms to your content.
-overview: >
+intro: >
   Allows you attach Taxonomy Terms to your content.
-Tags, Categories, Colors, Flavors, you name it.
-Taxonomy all the things!
-Learn more about [Taxonomies](/taxonomies).
+They could be Tags, Categories, Colors, Flavors, you name it.
+We highly recommend [learning more about Taxonomies](/taxonomies) before going any further.
-image: /assets/fieldtypes/taxonomy.jpg
+screenshot: fieldtypes/taxonomy.png
 options:
   -
     name: taxonomy